Skip to main content

 Updated over a week ago

-When you make your investment you will see your expected repayments, which will look something like this.
+When you make your investment, you will see your expected repayments, which will look something like this.

-Trine will always inform investors if we know there will be a delay to repayments.
-However, the dates in an expected repayment schedule should be treated as preliminary and a few days delay in repayment is not unusual.
-Often repayments are coming from around the world and this can mean bank transfers take longer than expected.
-Investors can reach out to hello@trine.com with any questions about repayments.
+Trine will always inform investors if we know there will be a delay in repayments.
+However, the dates in an expected repayment schedule should be treated as preliminary, and a few days delay in repayment is not unusual.
+Often repayments are coming from around the world, and this can mean bank transfers take longer than expected.

 Did this answer your question?